COLT: Enhancing Video Large Language Models with Continual Tool Usage: Experiments

 \subsection{Experimental Settings}

 \textbf{Training Datasets.} In the first stage, we follow Video LLaVA \cite{lin2023video} to use LAION-CC-SBU image subset \cite{schuhmann2021laion} and the filtered CC3M video dataset \cite{changpinyo2021conceptual} for video-to-text alignment.
 For the second and third stage, we use the combined dataset of 665K image-text instruction data from LLaVA v1.5 \cite{liu2023improved} and 100K video-text instruction data from Video-ChatGPT \cite{maaz2023video}.
-The tool-use instruction data of our collected VideoToolBench is introduced into continual training sequentially.
+The tool-use instruction data of our collected VideoTool is introduced into continual training sequentially.
 To ensure conformity in data formatting, we reformat all the instruction tuning datasets to the \texttt{thought}-\texttt{action}-\texttt{value} pattern.
 Refer to supplementary materials for more details.

 \textbf{Implementation Details.} For vision encoder $\boldsymbol{g}(\cdot)$, we choose pre-trained LanguageBind \cite{zhu2023languagebind} with ViT-L/14 \cite{dosovitskiy2020image}.
-The text tokenizer is derived from LLaMA \cite{touvron2023llama} with a vocabulary size of 32,000 and Vicuna-7B v1.5 \cite{vicuna2023} is employed as the large language model.
-We uniformly sample 8 frames from each video and each frame is resized to 224 $\times$ 224.
-We set the batch size to 256 for the first stage and 128 for the second and third stage.
+The text tokenizer is derived from LLaMA \cite{touvron2023llama} with a vocabulary size of 32,000, and Vicuna-7B v1.5 \cite{vicuna2023} is employed as the large language model.
+We uniformly sample 8 frames from each video, and each frame is resized to 224 $\times$ 224.
+We set the batch size to 256 for the first stage and 128 for the second and third stages.
 AdamW optimizer is used with a cosine decay schedule.
 We set learning rate to $1 \times 10^{-4}$, $1 \times 10^{-4}$, and $1 \times 10^{-5}$ for three stage training, respectively.
 The balancing weight $\lambda_1$ and $\lambda_2$ in Eq. \eqref{eq:lossstage2} are set to 1 and 0.25.
-The codebook size $N$ and selected prompt number $K$ is set to 50 and 3, respectively.
+The codebook size $N$ and selected prompt number $K$ are set to 50 and 3, respectively.
+COLT is trained on 8 NVIDIA A100 GPUs (80 GB memory each), and the full training process takes approximately 10 hours.

+\textbf{Evaluation Metrics of Tool Continual Learning.} We detail the metrics of average accuracy and average forgetting used in Sec.~\ref{sec:5_3}.

+Let $\alpha_{k,j} \in [0, 1]$ denote the tool call accuracy of $j$-th tool after incrementally training on the $k$ tool data ($j \leq k$).
+The \emph{average accuracy} of a specific tool denotes the overall call accuracy during the incremental learning process.
+Then the average accuracy at task $k$ is defined as follows.

+Since average accuracy does not provide any information about the forgetting profile of the continual learning process, \emph{average forgetting} is introduced to bridge the gap.
+For a particular tool, the forgetting measure is defined as the difference between the maximum tool call accuracy throughout the past learning process and the current tool call accuracy.
+In particular, the forgetting for the $j$-th tool after incrementally training up to $k$ tool is as follows.

+The average forgetting of $k$-th tool is computed by normalizing against the number of tools seen previously: